eduardz1/UniTO-typst-template/lib.typ

   // Set to "it" for the italian template
   lang: "en",

-  // The thesis' bibliography, should either be passed as a Hayagriva
+  // The thesis' bibliography, should be passed as a call to the
-  // .yml file or a BibTeX .bib file or `none` if you don't need
+  // `bibliography` function or `none` if you don't need
   // to include a bibliography
-  bibliography-path: none,
+  bibliography: none,

-  // The university's logo, should be a path to the logo file
+  // The university's logo, should be passed as a call to the `image`
+  // function or `none` if you don't need to include a logo
-  logo: "imgs/logo.svg",
+  logo: none,

-  // Are included by default with respectively an abstract.typ and
-  // an acknowledgments.typ file, can be set to `false` if not needed
+  // Abstract of the thesis, set to none if not needed
-  abstract: true,
+  abstract: none,

+  // Acknowledgments, set to none if not needed
-  acknowledgments: true,
+  acknowledgments: none,

   // The thesis' keywords, can be left empty if not needed
   keywords: none,